icgc-argo/argo-docs/docs/submission/submitted-data.md

 ## Donor Data Summary

-This table is a detailed summary of the clinical data status and DNA-seq pipeline status for each registered donor in the program.
+This table is a detailed summary of the clinical data status and DNA-Seq pipeline status for each registered donor in the program.
 It also shows which donors have files that have been released to the public via the File Repository.
 ![Dashbard Donor Data Summary](/assets/submission/dashboard-donor-table-card.png)

 #### Table Actions